catan2001/facial-recognition-using-hog-and-dlib_fhog/ESL/README.md

 The **Electronic System Level** (ESL) design methodology is a crucial foundation for any project.
 It acts as a guideline for subsequent sections and involves creating an abstract model of the hardware structure and its communication with the rest of the system.

+> [!IMPORTANT]
-**NOTE:** A thorough understanding of the core components of the hardware system you're working with is essential for effectively integrating all parts of your virtual platform.
+> A thorough understanding of the core components of the hardware system you're working with is essential for effectively integrating all parts of your virtual platform.
 Specifically, for [Zynq-7000](#other) architecture, it is highly recommended to familiarize yourself with its main components and interconnects to avoid getting overwhelmed by unnecessary details.

 ### List of Sections